W-M-T/Thalia-Programming-Contest-Framework/README.md

 You can run your bot by running the ```ClientRunner.py``` script in the framework directory.

 In this directory you will also find a config file.
-By changing it you can configuer:
+By changing it you can configure:
 - The name of your team
 - Whether to enable the clientside visualiser (sudo apt-get install python3-tk)
 - Whether to write the bot stderr to a file (you can use this to debug your bot)